Home » Dinner » 15 Minute Garlic Fried Noodles

 Add soy sauce and let it all simmer for another minute.

 Drain noodles and add to the pan.
 Add the noodles a tong full at a time, not all at once.
-This will make the mixing and even incorporation of the sauce and garlic easier.
+This will make the mixing and even incorporation of the sauce and garlic easier for this rice noodle recipe.

 Stir.
 Let the garlic noodles fry and soak up all the deliciousness!